Direct Primary Care

 Is this a replacement for health insurance?

 Direct Primary Care is not a form of insurance and these clinics do not accept insurance payments.
-However, it is strongly encouraged that all members have medical cost sharing, catastrophic coverage or a traditional health insurance plan to off set a large medical expense.
+While it is estimated that direct primary care physicians can treat 80-90% of medical situations, it is strongly encouraged that all DPC members have medical cost sharing, catastrophic coverage, or a traditional health insurance plan to offset a large medical expense.

 How much does DPC cost?